tytydraco/yessleep/out/Santa_Came_To_My_Town_To_Punish_The_Bad_Adults.md

 I can still remember the Christmas of 1977 like it was yesterday...

-It was the week of Christmas when my hometown of Plattsville, Kansas*  was plagued by a series of inexplicable events.
+It was the week of Christmas when a series of inexplicable events plagued my hometown of Plattsville, Kansas*.

-Although I was 6 years old at the time, I was old enough to understand that what was happening wasn't normal...
+Although I was 6 years old at the time, I was old enough to know that what was happening wasn't normal...

 Anyway, it all began in the early morning hours of December, 20th when Joe Miller, the town's drunk was found dead in front of Larry's Bar & Grill.

-At first, his death was ruled accidental that was until the mayor of Plattsville was found bound and naked in his basement.
+At first, his death was ruled accidental until the mayor of Plattsville was found bound and naked in his basement.

-Fortunately though for the mayor, he survived his harrowing ordeal.
+Fortunately for the mayor though he survived his harrowing ordeal.

 The next victim wasn't so lucky...